On the existence of strong proof complexity generators: Witnessing the dWPHP

 Notation $\forall 1^{(n)}$ means that the universal quantifier ranges over all strings $1\dots 1$ of any length $n$.
 To witness this formula means to find a witness $y$ for the existential quantifier given $1^{(n)}$ as input.
 This task became known recently in complexity theory as the {\em range avoidance problem}\footnote{That problem deals with functions computed by circuits and the input to the task is the circuit itself; that is included in the formulation above as $g$ can have parameters (not shown in the notation).}.

-Witnessing is a classic notion of proof theory\footnote{In particular, witnessing of dWPHP is discussed in \cite[Sec.7]{Kra-dual}.} and, in particular, many fundamental results in bounded arithmetic are formulated as follows: if theory $T$ proves a formula of a certain syntactic complexity then it can be witnessed (i.e. its leading $\exists$ can be witnessed) by a function from a certain computational class $C$.
-Such statements are known\footnote{There are many precise statements about the (mutual) provability of combinatorial principles of various complexities in bounded arithmetic theories in terms of witnessing, reducibilities among them (corresponding to provability over various weak theories) and complete problems in such classes.
-For reasons that I do not quite understand complexity theorists prefer to ignore this knowledge and rediscover some of it again in a language avoiding but still simulating logic concepts.} for many basic bounded arithmetic theories, many natural syntactic classes of formulas and computational classes of functions.
+Witnessing is a classic notion of proof theory\footnote{In particular, witnessing of dWPHP is discussed in \cite[Sec.7]{Kra-dual}.} and, in particular, many fundamental results in bounded arithmetic are formulated as follows: if a theory $T$ proves a formula of a certain syntactic complexity then it can be witnessed (i.e. its leading $\exists$ can be witnessed) by a function from a certain computational class $C$.
+Such statements are known for many basic bounded arithmetic theories, many natural syntactic classes of formulas and computational classes of functions.

 Unprovability results are generally difficult and usually conditional, and we shall use one below.
 But in the relativized set-up (in our situation this would mean that $g$ is given by an oracle) many unconditional unprovability results are known and they are usually derived by showing that a principle at hand cannot be witnessed by a function in some particular class $C$ (for dWPHP see the end of this section).